One of the oldest and most prestigious marathons with worldwide acclaim is the Boston marathon.

 Many memorable and historic sporting achievements and moments have taken place during the Boston marathon which makes the event more and more legendary each time one happens.

+One monumental event took place in 1967.
 At this point in still quite recent history, women were not allowed to compete in sporting events like the Boston marathon.

 But this had not stopped some women from trying to compete.